How Long Should a Cover Letter be in 2026?

 What is the optimal cover letter length in the UK?

-Use the following guidelines to refine your approach:
+Use these guidelines to refine your cover letter:

-Focus on impact.
-Highlight experiences and skills that align directly with the job description.
+• Focus on skills, achievements and qualifications that match the job description.

-Tailor it.
-Customise each cover letter to the role and company.
+• Tailor your cover letter to the role and company.

 Example of the ideal length for a cover letter